What is RSI oversold? — chart signal explained

 In a strong downtrend, RSI can sit in oversold territory for a long time while price keeps falling.
 Below 30 doesn't mean a bounce is coming — it only means a lot of selling already happened.
 Check the historical stats to see how often it actually worked out.

 The common reading is a bounce (up) — but what actually happened matters more.
-This signal has fired 311 times on BTC 1h; across the most recent 300, price reached the small target (+0.25%) first about 44% of the time.
-Widen the target to ±1% and it becomes about 44%.
+This signal has fired 322 times on DOGE 1h; across the most recent 300, price reached the small target (+0.25%) first about 43% of the time.
+Widen the target to ±1% and it becomes about 43%.
 A historical probability, not a guaranteed direction — and it shifts with market regime.

 Odds and expected value — with symmetric target and stop (±)